 Even if it weren’t genetically modified, it is still extremely dangerous.
 Canola oil is a highly toxic industrial oil.
 It is low in saturated fat (the good fat) and is extremely high in polyunsaturated fat (PUFA, the fat that will give you heart disease and kill you).
 It has an extremely poor omega 3 to omega 6 ratio, making it an oil that causes inflammation in the body.
 I am a huge advocate of the Perfect Health Diet, which emphasizes a low toxin diet.
 From the Jaminet’s site,

 If you feed lab animals high doses of polyunsaturated fat (either omega-6 or omega-3 will do) along with high doses of either fructose or alcohol, then fatty liver disease develops along with metabolic syndrome.
 Metabolic syndrome is a major risk factor for obesity, and it’s not very difficult to induce obesity on these diets.

-Most Americans consume a large amount of vegetable oils in addition to fructose.
-Fructose from high fructose corn syrup, agave nectar and even from an over consumption of fruit.
+Most Americans consume a large number of vegetable oils in addition to fructose.
+Fructose from high fructose corn syrup, agave nectar and even from an over-consumption of fruit.
 America rides an extreme fructose high.
 Doubled with a diet high in grains, it’s not hard to see how so much of this country is obese.

 Now, let’s look at this guy:

 - Ingredients: an EGG!